abhi1010/hugo-abhi1010/content/post/2014-06-08-find-the-kth-to-last-element-of-a-singly-linked-list.markdown

 type = "post"
-tags = ["c++", "algo", "linked list"] categories = ["code"]
+tags = ["c++", "algo", "linked list"] categories = ["code"] description = "How to find the Kth to Last Element of a Singly Linked List" keywords = ["Singly Linked List", "Linked List", "kth element"]
 +++

 It is possible to a recursive solutions but I will use a simple runner logic.
 Recursive solutions are usually less optimal.